ACEsuit/ACEpotentials.jl/docs/src/tutorials/AtomsBase_interface.md

 In AtomsBase you have system wide features accesses with `haskey(some_key)` or atom features accesses with `hasatomkey(some_key)`.
 Energy (scalar) and virial (matrix) are expected to be system features while force (vector) should be a atom feature.
 They should be unitless.
 The fitting process does not have internal units.
-But in the data is expected to be in eV and eV/Å, when units are stripped.
+But in the data the units are implicitely expected to be in eV and eV/Å, when units are stripped.

 By default all these should be `true`